SignPath/website/docs/documentation/crypto-providers.md

 ### Maven Artifact Signing (Linux)

-Maven artifacts can be signed with the [Apache maven-gpg-plugin](https://maven.apache.org/plugins/maven-gpg-plugin/) which uses [GPG](#gpg-signing) commands to sign the different artifact files (.JAR files, ...).
-Therefore the preparation steps mentioned in [GPG File Signing](#gpg-file-signing) are necessary before signing.
+Maven artifacts can be signed with the [Apache maven-gpg-plugin](https://maven.apache.org/plugins/maven-gpg-plugin/) which uses [GPG](#gpg-signing) commands to sign the different artifact files (e.g. .JAR files).
+Therefore, the preparation steps mentioned in [GPG File Signing](#gpg-file-signing) are necessary before signing.

 The [Linux container samples](#linux-docker-samples) contain a full example to build, sign and verify Maven artifacts (including the mentioned preparation steps) in `.\RunScenario.ps1 ... -Scenario SignMaven`.
 The used GPG key is referenced via its email address.

-During `mvn install`, SignPath is called to perform a hash based signing operations with the project / signing policy referenced in the shadowed private key.
-Note that OrganizationId and the ApiToken still need to be passed to the SignPath Crypto Provider to authenticate the request.
+During `mvn install`, SignPath is called to perform a hash based signing operations with the _Project_ / _Signing Policy_ referenced in the shadowed private key.
+Note that the _OrganizationId_ and the _ApiToken_ still need to be passed to the SignPath Crypto Provider to authenticate the request.

 ## Direct usage of the SignPath REST API